 When educating customers, the first step is to understand their needs and preferences.
 You can tailor your educational efforts to guide customers to address their specific concerns by gaining insights into their motivations and pain points.

 Understanding customer needs requires more than just surface-level observation.
 It involves delving deep into their behaviours, desires, and challenges to understand their decision-making process.
 This level of understanding can be achieved through various methods such as surveys, focus groups, and data analysis.
+Improving this understanding can significantly enhance customer satisfaction scores, which in turn boosts customer loyalty and reduces churn.

 Furthermore, developing engaging and informative content that resonates with them is essential once you have the customer journey and identify the key areas where most people or customers require education.
 This could involve creating how-to guides, instructional videos, or interactive tools that provide valuable information and keep the customers engaged in the learning process.